twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-09-the-reality-and-the-knowing%zh.rst

 1. breathing in mind and 2. breathing out mind (2 host minds) The two host minds are the primary objects for contemplation.
 You have to contemplate them if other minds (all the guest minds) are arising.

 I’ll give you the contemplation of mind.
-Whatever you are seeing mind consciousness ness arises.
+Whatever you are seeing mind consciousness arises.
 Hearing and hearing consciousness, smelling and smelling consciousness, tasting and tasting consciousness arises respectively.
 They are arising here and passing away here.

 In the physical body there are itches, pains, etc. regarding to the unpleasant sensation with the knowing of the unpleasant physical phenomena; also regarding to the pleasant sensations with the knowing of the pleasant physical phenomena.